Monitor files and directories with inputs.conf

 Multiple Windows directories

-This Windows example tells Splunk Enterprise to monitor all of the directories in
+This Windows example tells the Splunk platform to monitor all of the directories in C:\Windows\Debug:

 [monitor://C:\Windows\Debug\*] disabled = 0